Whether you operate a large or small company, trepidation of higher payroll expenses can turn your hands cold with perspiration.

-That’s especially true when talented employees suddenly ask for a raise.
+That’s especially true when talented employees suddenly ask for a raise when profits are weak.

 Talented workers are an asset – your human capital.